hujhax/austin-improv-wiki/Performers/Kevin Miller.md

 In September 2011, Kevin went on a solo backpacking trip to Montana.
 In the weeks and months preceding the trip, [[Performers/Chuy Zarate|Chuy Zarate]]—an avowed indoorsman—expressed his confidence that Kevin would be eaten by a bear while hiking through the wilderness.
 Upon Kevin's return, Chuy adopted the theory that Kevin **had** been eaten by a bear, and was now actually a bear wearing Kevin Miller's skin as camouflage.
 The joke became strangely persistent, even among AIC members who had no idea as to its origin.

 ## History
-A post from him about the first improv show he ever saw:<blockquote><p>My first show was Freudian Slip in College Station on a weekend visit to A&M, circa 1998.
+A post from him about the first improv show he ever saw:
+> My first show was Freudian Slip in College Station on a weekend visit to A&M, circa 1998.
 They asked for a volunteer.
 I leapt onstage.
 It was a courtroom game; I was the defendant, and both lawyers left the room while the crowd decided on what I was being accused of.
-Then the lawyers returned and tried to determine what the case was while they tried it.</p>
+Then the lawyers returned and tried to determine what the case was while they tried it.
+>
+>

-<p>When the defense attorney started his opening statement, he said: "Ladies and gentlemen of the jury!
+> When the defense attorney started his opening statement, he said: "Ladies and gentlemen of the jury!
 The only thing this man is guilty of is a receding hairline!"
 (Insulting an audience volunteer?
 SERIOUSLY?)
-Of course I took it in stride, feigned despair, and crawled under my chair.</p>
+Of course I took it in stride, feigned despair, and crawled under my chair.
+>
+>

-<p>Show #2 was *[[Troupes/ComedySportz|ComedySportz]]* on the UT campus, circa 2000.</p>
+> Show #2 was *[[Troupes/ComedySportz|ComedySportz]]* on the UT campus, circa 2000.
+>
+>

-Show #3 was [[Performers/Andy Crouch|Andy]]'s graduation show, fall 2001.
-I started Level One with [[Performers/Shana Merlin|Shana]] the very next morning.</blockquote>
+> Show #3 was [[Performers/Andy Crouch|Andy]]'s graduation show, fall 2001.
+I started Level One with [[Performers/Shana Merlin|Shana]] the very next morning.

 ## Troupes
 * [[Troupes/Foolish Mortals|Foolish Mortals]] (2003-2004)